-Alexandre “Gigi” Paiva is a figure of extreme importance in Brazilian Jiu Jitsu’s history, not only was he one of the founding members of the world champion team, Alliance, he also trained several important BJJ’ers, such as Fernando “Tereré”, Leonardo Leite, Mitsuyoshi Hayakawa among many others, including his own son Victor Genovesi.
+Alexandre “Gigi” Paiva is a figure of extreme importance in Brazilian Jiu Jitsu‘s history, not only was he one of the founding members of the multiple world champion team Alliance, he also coached several important grapplers, such as Fernando “Tereré”, Leonardo Leite, Mitsuyoshi Hayakawa among many others, including his own son Vitor Genovesi.

 Alexandre Paiva Jiu Jitsu